Matt Luff: Detroit Red Wings

 On July 13, 2022, Luff signed a one-year, two-way contract with the Detroit Red Wings.
 During the 2022–23 season, he recorded two goals and two assists in 19 games with the Red Wings, and eight goals and 17 assists in 28 games for the Grand Rapids Griffins of the AHL.
 On July 1, 2023, Luff signed a one-year, two-way contract with the Red Wings.

 Following two seasons within the Red Wings organization, Luff left as a free agent and was un-signed over the summer.
 On September 11, 2024, Luff accepted an invitation to attend the Florida Panthers training camp for the season on a professional tryout.
 On September 30, Luff was released from the PTO after failing to make the team.
 After being released, he joined the AHL Charlotte Checkers training camp on a tryout basis.
 Luff began the season with the Checkers, contributing with 2 goals and 4 points through 6 games before he was released from his PTO to sign a one-year contract with fellow AHL club, the Springfield Thunderbirds, the primary affiliate to the St. Louis Blues on November 7, 2024.

 St. Louis Blues

 After a successful stint in the AHL with affiliate, the Thunderbirds, Luff continued his tenure with the organization by signing a one-year, two-way contract with the St. Louis Blues on July 1, 2025.

+New York Islanders

+On February 24, 2026, it was announced that Matt Luff had been traded to the New York Islanders in exchange for Julien Gauthier.